![]() |

 Sitiawan

-find some graveyards in the Sitiawan area.
-There are two big ones just out
+Entrance of aChinese cemetary in Kampong KohIn Sitiawan there's quite a significant Chinese population.
+Obviously, you will find some graveyards in the Sitiawan area.
+There are two big ones just out of the town.

 The second cemetery is a bit further away.
-Take the road to Sitiawan until you arrive at the centre of the town.
+Take the road to Sitiawan until you arrive at the center of the town.
 Here's a crossing.
 Follow the direction Teluk Intan and go into Kampong Koh.
 Now from here it's slightly complicated.
 In Kampong Koh, keep an eye for a board saying Pasar Awam Kampong Koh (Public Market).
 It's in the middle of Kampong Koh, second traffic lights.

 Go left and follow the road for about 4 km.
 You'll see on your right hand a water tower.
 Opposite of the water tower is a big Chinese cemetery.